-\ Minimum one per Town.
+^{} Minimum one per Town.

-C RITICAL NATURAL RESOURCES
+CRITICAL NATURAL RESOURCES

-- ❖ Paris has about 1,990 acres of soils best suited to support agricultural activities. - Second Second S - ❖ The hilly terrain of Paris has given us spectacular views of the Oxford Hills and of the White Mountains to our west.
+- ❖ Paris has about 1,990 acres of soils best suited to support agricultural activities. - Groundwater is one of our most important natural resources. - ❖ The hilly terrain of Paris has given us spectacular views of the Oxford Hills and of the White Mountains to our west.